jwdagney55/card-games/README.md

 Can't select the top visible card of a pile?
 Think that bug is in GameColumn.tsx else if ( cardList[i-1].show === false){} because the i goes one past where it should.
 Need to work out how to do the margins better.
 Fixed... just didn't do i-1 (nothing visibly changed???)

-If you place a pile on the last pile that was moved, it will stay highlighted
+If you place a pile on the last pile that was moved, it will stay highlighted Need to work out cardList and activeCardList differences in GameColumn